Dokkaebi27/Hospital-Analysis-Dashboard-Project/README.md

 ---
 ## 📌 Key Insights

-✔ Patients: Average discharge rate 73.3%.
+✔ Patients: The largest bill was for patient Joko Nugroho with a cost of around Rp.
+122 Juta.

 ✔ Finance: Total paid amount Rp 719 Juta, with major revenue from surgery charges.

-✔ Doctors: Highest commission rate 27% achieved by Dr. Ahmad Saputra.
+✔ Doctors: Highest commission rate 10% achieved by Dr. Rama Wijaya.

 ✔ Medicines: Top-selling items include Ranitidine, Diazepam, and Salbutamol.